 Taking action to secure a cleaner future.

-Adelaide Airport acknowledges that the world is heading towards a carbon constrained future which demands that businesses address the various risks associated with climate change and energy.
-Adelaide Airport’s commitment to managing and minimising carbon emissions generated by operation activities and reducing energy consumption is underpinned by its Low Carbon Statement and Carbon Management Plan.
+Adelaide Airport Limited (AAL) acknowledges that the world is heading towards a carbon constrained future which demands that businesses address the various risks associated with climate change and energy.
+AAL’s commitment to managing and minimising carbon emissions generated by operation activities and reducing energy consumption is underpinned by its Low Carbon Statement and Carbon Management Plan.

 AAL’s carbon footprint is being reduced through various clean energy measures.

 Electricity is mostly consumed by AAL terminal buildings, car parks, offices, street lighting and airfield lighting.
 AAL is achieving improved energy efficiency through initiatives such as LED lighting, sensor-operated lighting, smart heating and cooling operation and upgrades, and staff awareness campaigns to change energy habits.

 In 2016, AAL commissioned a 1.17MW solar PV installation on the multi-level car park roof – the second largest ‘non-generator’ system in South Australia, and largest airport installation in Australia – which reduces AAL’s carbon footprint by approximately 8.5% (see Information Sheet below).
 This system is additional to the existing 0.114MW solar PV installation on the Terminal 1 roof commissioned in 2007 Solar PV information sheet

 AAL has also added three full-electric plug-in Nissan Leaf vehicles to its vehicle fleet, as well as investing in more fuel efficient diesel-powered commercial vehicle, to reduce carbon emissions and other air pollutants.